Webhook

 ```

-## control, function and user\_code scripts
+## control, function, and user\_code scripts

-<table><thead><tr><th width="127">Script</th><th width="244">Executed </th><th width="379">Purpose</th></tr></thead><tbody><tr><td>control</td><td>Only once when the plugin is created</td><td>Perform one time setup tasks</td></tr><tr><td>function</td><td>Triggered by webhook</td><td>Perform any task</td></tr><tr><td>user_code</td><td>Triggered by webhook if invoked by function script</td><td>Perform any task</td></tr></tbody></table>
+<table><thead><tr><th width="127">Script</th><th width="244">Executed</th><th width="379">Purpose</th></tr></thead><tbody><tr><td>control</td><td>Only once when the plugin is created</td><td>Perform one-time setup tasks</td></tr><tr><td>function</td><td>Triggered by a webhook</td><td>Perform any task</td></tr><tr><td>user_code</td><td>Triggered by a webhook if invoked by the function script</td><td>Perform any task</td></tr></tbody></table>

-## view\.xml&#x20;
+## view\.xml

 Populate this file with content based on the form you'd like displayed when creating this plugin.